jdonnelly36/Deformable-ProtoPNet/README.md

-# deformable-protopnet
+# Deformable-ProtoPNet
 The official repository for Deformable ProtoPNet, as described in "Deformable ProtoPNet: An Interpretable Image Classifier Using Deformable Prototypes".
+Code will be published here soon.